 - Include travel insurance as part of your budget.
 The cost depends on a few factors: the length and expense of your trip, your age, and type or amount of protection.
 You should expect to pay between a 4-10% of your total pre-paid, nonrefundable trip cost.

 - If you’re taking a tour, buy your policy from a third-party insurer, not the tour company.
-I like Allianz Global Assistance, because of the 24/7 support it offers.
-Knock on wood, I’ve never had to file a claim, but it’s reassuring to know that the company has been awarded Best Insurance Provider for the past three years.
+Most tour companies work with third-party insurers, but check to be sure.
+Knock on wood, I’ve never had to file a claim, but it’s reassuring to know that if something happens, I’m likely covered for at least part of my expenses.

 - Check your current medical insurance policy to determine if you’re covered outside the US.
 Medicare does not pay for anything, so medical emergency travel insurance is a must.
 If you’re covered, super!
 There are policies that take care of non-medical situations.